 Residents love living here!
 The neighborhood, as a whole, prides itself on keeping public and private property – aesthetically pleasing.
 The park is well-maintained and includes a family friendly playground, benches to sit on, a covered picnic area and a full basketball court.
 North of the Park is a trail that extends all the way to the Hillsborough neighborhood north of 144th and West Maple Road.
 West of the main entrance on approximately 165th and Maple along North Branch Drive, is a bike path that residents can use to enjoy a leisurely walk, bike ride or stroll along on in-line skates and scooters.
 Covenants that remain in effect assure residents and potential residents alike that the community maintains high standards while protecting individual property investments.

 The HOA Board wants everyone to know that members do not police the neighborhood looking for Covenant violations.
 Instead, the Board takes a diplomatic, reactive approach.
 We encourage residents to first get to know your neighbors and talk with them first about a concern.
 Most concerns can usually be worked out quickly after a friendly conversation is had.
 That is what ECC is all about, caring about one another and connecting with our neighbors.
 If a complaint is sent to PJ Morgan Real Estate, it is passed along to the Board.
-As a team, we decide what to do.” – Brenda Jennings, ECC HOA President
+As a team, we decide what to do.” – ECC HOA Board

 The Elk Creek Crossing Homeowner’s Association (HOA) consists of volunteers who live in the neighborhood, charged with administering the rules and upholding the subdivision’s Covenants, among other tasks: